top of page

 FULL SYNOPSIS

-Oh, and during the story they discover Sergio Leone is Italian.
+Oh, and during the story many discover Sergio Leone is Italian.

 CHARACTERS :

-• MARISOL, a beautiful and busty yet academic Claudia Cardinale looking actor
+• MARISOL (20s), opinionated, beautiful and busty academic Claudia Cardinale looking actress.
+Recently divorced.
+Mexican origin.

 PICKUP-DUSTY-MEXICO.jpg